I-1-1-30.Termination of a Representative's Appointment

-The Social Security Administration (SSA) will withdraw recognition of an individual as a claimant's representative when:
+The Social Security Administration (SSA) will no longer recognize an individual as a claimant's representative when:

 SSA makes a final determination or decision or takes another final action on the matter that led to the representative's appointment, and the period to appeal the final determination, decision, or action ends;

 SSA issues a final order or decision to suspend or disqualify the representative; or